 Programs for Professionals

-If you are serious about making a career out of photography, you will need to enroll in a professional preparation program which will include not only coursework in photography techniques (both digital and still camera) but also coursework in the business of photography, which will teach you how to market your services.
+If you are serious about making a career out of photography, you will need to enroll in a professional preparation program, which will include not only coursework in photography techniques (both digital and still camera), but also coursework in the business of photography, which will teach you how to market your services.
+Students in these programs typically develop a professional portfolio.
 These programs are available at the certificate, associate's degree and bachelor's degree levels.

-Certificate programs provide hands-on experience with picture taking techniques.
+Certificate programs provide hands-on experience with picture-taking techniques.
 Students learn to use image editing software like Photoshop, as well as prepare photos for printing and use on websites.
 Students also learn about composition, color, lighting and professional practice.
-In addition to having students make portfolios, schools sometimes hold showcases where students get to display their work.
+In addition to having students make portfolios, schools sometimes hold showcases in which students get to display their work.
+Focuses may include digital workflow, portrait photography, and studio photography.
+These programs are often available in the evening or on weekends for those with full-time jobs.
+Online certificate programs can be found in specialties like portrait or studio photography.

 Associate's and bachelor's degree programs are broader than certificate programs in that they include general education, art and elective coursework.
 In addition to requiring students to develop a portfolio, these programs often include final projects, seminars and internships.
-Specific types of photography - such as location, advertising, studio, news, fashion, architectural or news photography - may be discussed.
+Specific types of photography -- such as location, advertising, studio, news, fashion, architectural or news photography -- may be discussed.
+Although rare, some of these programs are available online in digital photography.
 Courses in a photography degree program may include:

 - Color management